james-minton/rtcc/site/content/chapters/applying-public-pressure.md

 Included are:

-* Hearings: Examples from our campaign’s hearings, including agendas, a flyer and a tool to help you prepare for giving testimony at a hearing.
+* **Hearings**: Examples from our campaign’s hearings, including agendas, a flyer and a tool to help you prepare for giving testimony at a hearing.
-* Press Conferences: Includes example agendas.
+* **Press Conferences**: Includes example agendas.

 <hr />